docker/docs/datacenter/dtr/2.3/guides/architecture.md

 ---
+title: DTR architecture
 description: Learn about the architecture of Docker Trusted Registry.
-keywords: docker, registry, dtr, architecture
+keywords: registry, dtr, architecture
-title: DTR architecture
 ---

 Docker Trusted Registry (DTR) is a containerized application that runs on a